 The art of wine pairing doesn’t need to be an exact science.
-Aaron Alvarez, Head Sommelier at Belmond Maroma Resort & Spa shows you how to have fun and let your senses lead the way.
+Aaron Alvarez, Head Sommelier at Maroma, A Belmond Hotel, Riviera Maya, shows you how to have fun and let your senses lead the way.

 Wine pairing has always been a controversial topic.
 So much so that many of us shy away from the subject altogether.
 We all know the age-old ‘white with fish and red with red-meat’ formula, but an explosion in grape varieties, wineries and bottles have made the possibilities endless.
 So it’s time to throw out the rule book and let our taste buds do the talking.
 Try an enticing departure from the classic ritual of matching the wine to the recipe.
 Instead, pour yourself a glass of something you love and close your eyes.
 Take time to savour every sip.
 Then start cooking.